 Example/possible use case: (configuration) 3-way between different Provider CSSSes, (tech) optical space links

-Application of managed services and service management capabilities that are local to individual TT&C service provider – the functional aspects of an event sequence should be represented as logical extension points where a provider could extend the standard event profile with localized, non-standard managed services and/or management service entities.
+Application of managed services and service management capabilities that are local to individual TT&C service provider – the functional aspects of an event sequence should be represented as logical extension points where a provider could extend the standard event sequence with localized, non-standard managed services and/or management service entities.

+Bi-lateral Service provision information between User and Provider – events in an event sequence may have additional context that is specific to the User and/or Provider.
+These may be tweaks to the behavior of the managed service.
+SCCS SM will formalize a set of these “advisories”.
+However, we can expect this to be an extension point since these advisories can be born from various emergent factors.

 Approach